Weightlifting at the 2015 Pan American Games: Participating nations

-A total of 24 countries have qualified athletes.
-The number of athletes a nation has entered is in parentheses beside the name of the country.
+A total of 24 countries qualified athletes.
+The number of athletes a nation entered is in parentheses beside the name of the country.

 Qualification

 A total of 125 weightlifters (69 male and 56 women) were able to qualify to compete at the games.
 Qualification was done at the 2013 and 2014 Pan American Championships, where nations had points assigned per athlete's finishing position.
 The totals of both Championships were added and quotas were then awarded to the top 20 men's teams and 18 women's teams.
 A further two wildcards (one for each gender) was awarded.